shuozhixu/FYRE2024/README.md

 Note: the smaller the void size, the smaller the simulation cell, and hence the less time it would take to finish the LAMMPS simulation.

-Once all simulations are finished, plot one curve, with the _x_ axis being the void size and the _y_ axis being the yield strength.
+Once all simulations are finished, plot one curve, with the _x_ axis being the void size and the _y_ axis being the critical pressure.

 ### Other potentials